Loading...

 Add Protein

-Incorporate a source of protein, such as a handful of nuts or a boiled egg, alongside your meal to slow down digestion and reduce the sugar spike.
+Include a source of protein with your meal, such as a handful of nuts or a boiled egg, to help slow down the absorption of glucose.

 Choose Whole Grains